 Prerequisite: CS 4321 with a grade of "C" or better.
-The later stages of the softwaredevelopment process with emphasis upon design, implementation, verification/ validation, and maintenance.
-Also, human factors, object-oriented techniques, reliability, and qualityassurance issues.
+Advanced topics in software engineering, such as analysis, design, architecture, testing, and maintenance.

-- CS 4323 Project in Software Engineering 3-0-3 Prerequisite: CS 4322 with a grade of "C" or better.
+CS 4323 Project in Software Engineering

+Prerequisite: CS 4322 with a grade of "C" or better.
 Students will work together in teams on a major software development project.
-Software engineering principles, tools, and techniques are stressed. - CS 4330 Theory of Programming Languages 3-0-3 Prerequisite: CS 3410 with a grade of "C" or better or consent of instructor.
-Formal description of programming languages, standard and advanced features of modern programming languages, complexity. - CS 4335 Principles of Compiler Design 3-0-3 Prerequisites: CS 3102 and CS 3410, each with a grade of "C" or better.
+Software engineering principles, tools, and techniques are stressed.

+CS 4330 Theory of Programming Languages

+Prerequisite: CS 3410 with a grade of "C" or better or consent of instructor.
+Formal description of programming languages, standard and advanced features of modern programming languages, complexity.

+CS 4335 Principles of Compiler Design

+Prerequisites: CS 3102 and CS 3410, each with a grade of "C" or better.
 Introduction to programming language structure, lexical analysis, syntax analysis, code generation, and optimization.
 A large programming project will be required.